A Flowering Tree: A Woman's Tale: Plot summary

 transformation for him.
 Ashamed, she resists but finally relents and performs the ceremony for him.
 Her envious sister-in-law watched her do the transformation one night.
 She forced her to transform into a tree and broke her branches while plucking the flowers.
 They also ignored the water ritual and poured water on her indifferently, here and there.
 When the princess changed to human form, she had no hands or feet.
 She had only half a body.
 She was a wounded carcass.
 She crawled into a gutter.

 Next morning a cotton wagon driver spotted her and rescued her from the gutter.
 He covered her naked body with a turban cloth.
 He left her at a ruined pavilion in a town.
 Her husband's elder sister was married to the King of this town.
 The palace servants informed the queen about her.
 She was brought to the palace, bathed, healed and kept at the main door as a "thing" for decoration.
-Meanwhile, the prince distraught at her wife's disappearance assumes that she left him due to his arrogance.
+Meanwhile, the prince distraught at his wife's disappearance assumes that she left him due to his arrogance.
 Full of remorse, he turned into a beggar and wandered across the country.

-After a long time, the prince haggard and unrecognizable reached her elder sister's town.
+After a long time, the prince haggard and unrecognizable reached his elder sister's town.
 In shock, the Queen recognized her brother and brought him to the palace where he was bathed and fed.
 He never uttered a single word.
 His sister was worried and tried all sorts of ways to make him speak.
 One day she sent the half-body of his wife in the hope that the beauty would move him.
 He immediately recognized his lost wife.
 She told him the complete incident.
 She asked him to perform the ritual and fix all her broken branches and then transform her back to human form in the hope that she would be normal again.
 The method worked.
 The Queen (his elder sister) bid them farewell.

 The King (prince's father) was overjoyed at the return of his long-lost son and daughter-in-law.
 After discovering the bitter truth, the king had seven barrels of burning lime poured into a great pit and threw his youngest daughter into it.
 All the people who saw this said to themselves, "After all, every wrong has its punishment."